 In this scenario Remote Desktop Services or a Citrix XenApp farm are used as the default delivery mechanism from either on-premise / head office or private data centre.
 All users regardless of location connect into host-based sessions for their applications.

 Suitable for any sized business working with an IT partner or Managed Service Provider to facilitate.

 Similar to local cloud above but hosting is outside of the business at either a public or third party-based data centre – usually offering high levels of availability and security.

 If you're trying to work out which option is best for you, we can help.
-Our team have all the information you need to evaluate each approach in more detail and work out what the right solution is for your company.
+Our team of experts have all the information you need to evaluate each approach in more detail and work out what the right solution is for your company.